neilgupta/Ann/README.md

 4. `rake db:migrate`
 5. `foreman start -p 3000`

-You will also want to set up a cron job to run `foreman run rake ann:weather` every 10 - 60 minutes.
+You will also want to set up a cron job to run `foreman run rake ann:weather` every 10 - 60 minutes and `rake ann:clock` every hour on the hour.

 You'll also need to manually setup your brain and sensors because the UI is not yet implemented.